Why we need the arts

 Become a member of the foundation board (planning and working events, organizational issues, donation solicitation, etc.).

-Become a donor (Click here) or an annual sponsor (Click here).
+Become a donor (Click here).

 Support the foundation as a consultant on specific items (sound systems, electrical, planning events, stage production, video, sound, etc.).